redhauser/peaceduke-discord-bot/patchnotes.md

 ## Post 1.4 Update Patches patch notes:

+`1.4.4` - updated the `ox` command.
+It doesn't look outdated anymore, cus it uses the great technology of Discord embeds.
+Slightly updated the `poll` command, and a few grammar changes here and there.

 `1.4.3` - `play` and `plnow` now understand artist spotify links.
 They will play the artist's most recent album.
 Slightly revised the to-do list.

 `1.4.2` - Another extremely small update.
 Made the `rolehandler` command check whether an emoji is a custom emoji.
 So yea, support for custom emojis in the role-trackers was added.